-What exactly is #AWBFnextgen?
+What is #AWBFnextgen?

 "I believe that the biggest challenge I have faced is the learning curve.
 Coming from a background with no sailing experience, it was difficult ‘learning the ropes’ in such a fast-paced and unfamiliar environment.